echopen/PRJ-echo_bench/acoustics/readme.md

 * Critical angle of longitudinal transmission from water to copper : 19.4°.
 * Critical angle of shear transmission from water to copper : 39.7°
 * The incident angle (45°) is greater than the critical angles of longitudinal and shear transmission, therefore, there is no transmission of the incident wave into the copper layer, therefore neither longitudinal nor shear echo ([total internal reflection](https://en.wikipedia.org/wiki/Total_internal_reflection)).
-* There is a direct shear reflection of 20.7°

 *(To reproduce the results, execute in Octave the script “acousticsOfMirrors.m”)*